Fighting Food Insecurity at Our Food Bank Near Harrisburg, PA

 Whether you’re in Lancaster, Harrisburg, or anywhere else in the United States, there’s always something you can do to help break the cycle of food insecurity.
 While we have a few tried and true methods listed here already, in the long run, educating the public on food insecurity is vital.
 Take the time to check out some of the informative resources we have available here on our website to see what more you can do to break the cycle.

-We’re Here to Help Feed the Hungry in Harrisburg
+We’re Here to Help Feed the Hungry

 At Blessings of Hope, we are proud to have over 80 relationships with food producers and distributors in the Pennsylvania region.
 As a result, our goal is to extend our reach to our neighbors that most need our help.